brsteph/apim-appgateway-edits/docs/reference-architectures/apis/protect-apis-content.md

     1. From the **HTTP Settings** dropdown, select the HTTP settings that you made for the API Portal.
     1. Select **Add** to save the configuration.

-1. Create a health probe for the API Gateway frontend:
+1. Create a health probe for the API Gateway:
     1. Navigate to **Health probes** and select **Add**.
 The **Add health probe** page appears.
     1. Name the health probe something appropriate, such as *APIM-GW-Probe*.
     1. At the **Host** field, provide the host name for the API gateway - *backend gateway name*.